CodeCreatePlay/PandaEditor/README.md

 │   └── roaming-ralph         # Build output for Roaming Ralph demo
 ```

-### Common Issues
-- Panda3D Library Not Found: Verify `config.cmake` contains the correct paths.
-- Unsupported Compiler: Ensure you're using a supported compiler (MSVC on Windows; GCC or Clang elsewhere).

-<h2 align="center">HelloWorld tutorial</h2>
+### Boilerplate code explaination
+1. When you create a new project, some boilerplate code is automatically generated and added inside `main.cpp` file.

-PandaEditor uses the `Demon` class to set up and initialize the underlying Panda3D game engine and editor environment.
-To start PandaEditor with minimal setup, you only need to create an instance of the `Demon` class and call its start method.
+2. PandaEditor uses the Demon singleton class to set up and initialize the Panda3D game engine and editor environment.
+To start the editor, you need to:
+   - Get a reference to Demon.
+   - Call its start() method.

+- **Basic example.**

 ```
 #include "demon.h"

 int main(int argc, char* argv[]) {

     // Create an instance of the Demon class
-    Demon demon;
+    Demon &demon = Demon::get_instance();

-    // your code goes here...
+    /*your code goes here...*/

     // Initialize and start the PandaEditor
     demon.start();